InnovationLabYH/Airbnb-Seattle/README.md

 Result is in **here **

 Licensing, Authors, Acknowledgements, etc <br>
-The weather is.
+The weather is based on website　<A HREF="https://weather-and-climate.com/average-monthly-precipitation-Rainfall-inches,seattle,United-States-of-America">here </A>.

 Data are from Airbnb.
 Stack Overflow can be found at **here**
 Airbnb data are available **here **
 Feel free to copy my code!